 Well, not exactly.
 There’s a difference between broadly targeting audiences, reaching as many people as possible and targeting specific audiences with a serious intent to buy.
-One of them yields qualified leads and higher conversions, while the other can even result in irrelevant searches and wasted ad dollars.
+One of them yields qualified lead generation and higher conversions, while the other can even result in irrelevant searches and wasted ad dollars.

 To maximize the cost-per-click and the cost of customer acquisition, refine your audience targeting.
 Set specific demographic criteria, and tailor ads to cater to them.
-This helps increase your Google Ads CTR, even with fewer clicks.
+This helps increase your CTR for Google Ads, even with fewer clicks.

-Copy is always king in any ad campaign, and even more so in paid search.
-Your Google Ads should have original and compelling copy that responds to their search and provides the information they need to click.
+Copy is always king in ad campaigns, and even more so in paid search.
+Your Google Ads should have an original and compelling copy that responds to their search queries and provides the information they need to click.

 Here are some tips for writing ad copy that increases your CTR:

 For many marketers, the bulk of Google Ads management is in setting up ad groups, keyword bidding, and developing each ad.
 But did you know that optimized Ad Extensions can also increase your CTR?